Entanglement dynamics of light's orbital angular momentum under a Lorentz boost: Conclusion

 \section{Conclusion}

-In conclusion, we have studied the entanglement dynamics in inertia moving frames of reference.
-In contrast to the common view on the concept of entanglement being a nonlocal property in quantum mechanics, our findings demonstrate that the entanglement is definitely observer dependent and, therefore, local.
-This result gives further visibility by shining light on the darkness of the uncertainty in quantum mechanics.
-It updates the validation limit of the uncertainty principle which now has a more compelling cause behind its existence in the quantum world, i.e., the relative motion of observer and the quantum system.
-We again emphasize the point that it is relativity itself that causes uncertainty in quantum mechanics.
-This uncertainty disappears if the observer and the quantum system have the same dynamics.
-Finally, based on our study, we predicted that photons do not carry OAM fundamentally, and this property is only emergent in the detection frames with $v<c$.
+In conclusion, we have studied the OAM entanglement dynamics in inertial moving frames of reference under a Lorentz boost.
+In contrast to the common view that entanglement is a nonlocal property in quantum mechanics, our findings demonstrate that OAM entanglement is observer dependent.
+This result provides further insight by shedding light on the uncertainty in quantum mechanics.
+It refines the validity limit of the uncertainty principle, revealing a more compelling cause for its existence in the quantum world, namely, the relative motion between observers and the quantum system.
+We again emphasize that it is relativity itself that gives rise to uncertainty in quantum mechanics.
+This uncertainty disappears when the observer and the quantum system share the same dynamics.
+Finally, based on our study, we predict that there is no OAM relevance for an observer approaching the LC.
+These findings are raising pertinent questions on the invariance of OAM and OAM entanglement under spacetime transformations.